 Assembly Election 2019: Maharashtra, Haryana to vote on Oct 21; counting on 24

 New Delhi, Sep 21: Assembly elections in Maharashtra and Haryana will be held on October 21, the Election Commission announced on Saturday.
 Counting of votes in both the states will be held on October 24, announced Chief Election Commissioner (CEC) Sunil Arora.
+The two states will have a single phase of voting.

 This is the first set of assembly elections since the Lok Sabha polls in May where the ruling Bharatiya Janata Party (BJP) under Prime Minister Narendra Modi returned to power with a thumping majority.